By Diane McAllen

-There is something special about recordings of live music events, they capture forever an ephemeral moment, and for music historians, documentary filmmakers of the future and the merely nostalgic, such recordings can be gold – treasured mementos waiting to be revealed to a new audience.
+For music historians and documentary filmmakers of the future and the merely nostalgic, live music recordings can be gold – treasured mementos waiting to be revealed to a new audience.

 Recently I watched Ron Howard’s Eight Days a Week DVD box-set which includes delicious digitally enhanced live footage of the fab four performing to screaming teenage girls – you know the footage.
 Imagine if those fans had smartphones in their hands?
 I began to reflect on some recordings of live music that I have personally deposited into the care of Ngā Taonga Sound & Vision.